-For the western Indian Ocean region, all the MHW metrics (Figure 2) show a double peak in the seasonal climatology signal during March and September months.
-During these two months, the duration of MHWs may reach 40 and 60 days, respectively.
+For the western Indian Ocean region, all the MHW metrics (except for the MHW events) show a double peak in the seasonal climatology signal during March and September months (Figure 2).
+During these two months, the duration of MHWs may reach 16 and 20 days, respectively.
 The mean intensity shows high seasonal variability.
-The mean intensity during March and September is highest with a mean value of 1.1°C. In the case of maximum intensity, it is 1.4°C during the peak months.
-In the case of area covered by the MHW events, it is 2 million km2 during the peak months of March and September.
+The mean intensity values during March and September are highest with mean values of 1.03°C and 1.1°C, respectively.
+In the case of maximum intensity, it is 1.3°C during the peak months.
+In the case of area covered by the MHW events, it is 1.4 million km2 during the peak months of March and September.
+Meanwhile, the number of MHW events show peaks during the May, August, and October months.

-For the north Bay of Bengal, the cumulative intensity and duration exhibit a peak during February, while the peak in the area, mean intensity, and maximum intensity is in May.
-Further, the number of events is maximum during May and October months (12 and 14 events respectively).
-The seasonal signal of MHW metrics in the north Bay of Bengal shows peak values either in February or May.
-The cumulative intensity and duration in the peak month of February are 16°C days and 18°C days, respectively.
-The mean intensity during the May month is 1.1°C, while the maximum intensity is 1.3°C. During the peak month, the area is 0.45 million km2.
+MHWs in the north Bay of Bengal are short-lived, and the cumulative intensity and area covered are smaller compared to the western Indian Ocean.
+The duration and cumulative intensity of MHWS in the north Bay of Bengal do not exhibit large seasonal variations.
+The cumulative intensity, duration, and area exhibit a peak during April, while the peak in the mean intensity, and maximum intensity is in May.
+Further, the number of events is maximum during May (14), June (14), and October (15) months.
+The cumulative intensity and duration in the peak month of April are 10°C days and 10 days, respectively.
+The mean intensity during the May month is 1.1°C, while the maximum intensity is 1.3°C. During April, the area is 0.4 million km.